azap2124/e-commerce_study/README.md

 AS low_average
 WHERE countries_level = 'high';
 ```
+I then sought to find the average revenue for each individual categories using subqueries.
+There was indeed a significant difference ($37,552) between products shipped to less than 29 countries and products shipped to 61 countries or more.
 * Average revenue for products that ship to less than 29 countries: $40,592.47
 * Average revenue for products that ship to more than 61 countries: $78,144.74
 * Average revenue for products that ship to between 30 and 60 countries: $128,272.41